 Your child needs to believe that they can achieve success at a particular position or in some element of the game.
 It’s not just about hitting impressive home runs and throwing strike-outs.
-Maybe they can learn to do a perfect bunt, steal bases or make a long throw to home plate from the outfield, those small yet remarkable baseball accomplishments that gives a player a boost of confidence and the fans in the stands something to cheer about.
+Maybe they can learn to do a perfect bunt, steal bases or make a long throw to home plate from the outfield.
+These small yet remarkable baseball accomplishments give a player a boost of confidence and the fans in the stands something to cheer about.

 This is also the stage where a player needs to understand that hard work makes for a better player.
 You will find that many players have natural talents, but that it takes hard work to maximize those talents and be a strong baseball player consistently.

 Sportsmanship is critical to being an athlete and a fan.
 Make sure that the players know to cheer every single player on the team.
 While it’s satisfying to get behind the star player who makes the great plays, it can be equally rewarding to encourage a beginning player or even a struggling player as they break through to making contact with the ball or a make surprisingly good play in the field.

 Teamwork doesn’t just happen by putting together a baseball line-up for the season.
 It takes nine players on a field to play the game, and they all know they need to work together to make big things happen on the field.
 The scores and the standings truly are secondary.
 Teamwork means that the team is thrilled with a loss because it was a well-played game, no one held anything back and they all played to the best of their abilities.